 All three of these are automated mushroom fruiting chambers, which means they manage the humidity and fresh air exchange that fruiting demands so you are not misting by hand.
 The differences are scale, climate control, and who each one is built for.
 The short version: the Mella is the smallest and most countertop-friendly, the North Spore BoomRoom is the largest, and the Midwest Ecosphere 3.0 sits in the middle while adding active heating the other two underplay.

 I've run automated and manual setups side by side, and the feature that separates a chamber that fruits consistently from one that struggles is rarely humidity alone.
 It is whether the system also holds temperature.
-That single point shapes most of this comparison.
+That single point shapes most of this comparison, and it is the lens I'll use to weigh all three.

 The Mella, built by GE Appliances' FirstBuild, is the most design-forward of the three.
 It is a 25 pound countertop unit with clear acrylic walls and a stainless frame, sized to hold up to four fruiting blocks, though three 5 pound blocks is the comfortable real-world fit.
 Its external water tank runs five to seven days between refills, and humidity is set with knobs on top.